LeDatPhucAn/Facebook_auto_message/README.md

 ### 1. Customizable Areas in `Automessage.py`
 - **Facebook_pages:** Insert the Facebook profile or page links that you want to message.
-- **Chrome Profile Path:** Find `options.add_argument("user-data-dir=C:Your Chrome Path here")` and replace "Your Chrome Path here" with your actual Chrome path (found by typing `chrome://version` in the Chrome search bar and copying the Profile Path).
+- **Chrome Profile Path:** Find `options.add_argument("user-data-dir=Your Chrome Path here")` and replace "Your Chrome Path here" with your actual Chrome path (found by typing `chrome://version` in the Chrome search bar and copying the Profile Path).
 - **message_versions:** Insert the different versions of the messages you want to send.
 Separate each message version with square brackets `[ ]`.
 There are examples in the code.
 - **random_delay(a,b) and time.sleep(x):** Adjust these numbers for delays based on your preferences. `a` and `b` are the time range for random delays, and `x` is the specific delay time.